Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 The variable `_productsLength` calls the `contract.methods.getProductsLength().call()` method, which returns the number of products that are stored in the smart contract.

-Next we create a new variable, `p` which retrieves the information for the current index by calling the `contract.methods.readProduct(i).call()` method.
-This method returns an array of values, such as owner, p.name, p.description, p.image, p.price, p.location, p.serviceFee and p.price.
+Next, we create a new variable, `p` which retrieves the information for the current index by calling the `contract.methods.readProduct(i).call()` method.
+This method returns an array of values, such as owner, p.name, p.description, p.image, p.price, p.location, p.serviceFee, and p.price.
 These values are then stored in an object that is passed to the resolve function of the promise, along with the index.

 The `_products` promise is then pushed to the `_product` array.
 After the loop is finished, wait for all promises in the `_product` array to be resolved by calling `await Promise.all(_products)`, this will make sure that all the products have been retrieved before moving on.
 Then it's updating the state with the products array, by calling `renderProducts()`.